About Us

 This book explains how "curves" and "surfaces" are used in "geometric modeling".
 The book covers parametric methods like Bézier and B-splines, showing how mathematical principles guide design, computer graphics, and CAD, making complex shapes accurate and easy to create.

-Differential Geometry - Pinkall & Gross
+Differential Geometry - Pinkall & Gross | Free PDF

 This text introduces "differential geometry", "Riemannian geometry", and "geometric analysis" in a clear, accessible way.
 It explains curves, surfaces, tangent spaces, curvature, and geodesics with examples and exercises, making it ideal for students and researchers in mathematics, physics, and applied geometric modeling.

-Advances in Discrete Differential Geometry - A. Bobenko
+Advances in Discrete Differential Geometry - Bobenko | PDF

 This text introduces "discrete differential geometry" and "geometric algorithms" for studying curves, surfaces, and nets.
 The book combines theory with practical "computational geometry" applications, making it ideal for students, researchers, and professionals working in computer graphics, geometric modeling, and applied mathematics.

-Discrete Differential Geometry - Bobenko & Suris
+Discrete Differential Geometry - Bobenko & Suris | PDF

 This text explains how "differential geometry" concepts can be applied to "discrete structures".
 It introduces practical "geometric algorithms" for modeling curves, surfaces, and shapes, making it ideal for students, researchers, and professionals working in "computational geometry" and applied mathematics.